CalvinLoke/BDC-2019-DevTest/Kubernetes-configuration-files/NFS/README.md

 `kubectl apply -f 3-nginx-test.yml`

-If the nginx container is stuck on pending, run this command:
+If the nginx container is stuck on pending, run this command on all the nodes (master ans worker):
 `sudo apt-get install -y nfs-common`

 `systemctl daemon-reload && systemctl restart kubelet`